lupyuen/nuttx-star64/README.md

 - All I2C Resets are Asserted (except U0 and U5)

+TODO: Why is I2C Port 5 enabled?
+Is it used by U-Boot?

 Let's enable all the I2C Clocks and deassert all the I2C Resets...

 ```bash